midnightntwrk/midnight-architecture/adrs/0010-contract-kernel.md

 ### Inter-application Messaging (IAM)

-In this scheme, contracts and private oracles are assumed to be embedded within the web page containing the application; they are treated no differently than the application code.
-As a result, both of the reuse scenarios require interacting with the application that hosts the contract and private oracle.
-To support inter-application contract calls, there would be an *application mesh* that provides application discovery, messaging, and authorization services.
-Applications register with the mesh upon loading to make the contracts they host available to other applications.
-They provide an *access policy* to the application mesh upon registration to control which other other applications can access the contracts they host.
+In this scheme, local programs are embedded within the web page containing the application and are treated similarly to the application code.
+To enable inter-application contract calls, the scheme employs an *application mesh* that handles application discovery, messaging, and authorization services.
+Upon loading, applications register with the mesh and make the contracts they host available to other applications.
+To control access to these contracts, applications provide an *access policy* to the mesh during registration.
+Both reuse scenarios require interaction with the host application for contracts and private oracles.

 **Pros**: